Difference between an automotive technician and an auto mechanic

 - - ADVERTISEMENT - -

 Really informative article!
 An associate degree can be really helpful for someone pursuing a career as an automotive technician.
-Companies prefer such trained technicians, as they have to spend less time training them on the job.
+Companies prefer such trained certified mechanic technicians, as they have to spend less time training them on the job.
 The salary is also higher for those with an associate degree.